 The lemon cream filled cake has a unique texture, very airy but slightly chewy.
 The saffron chocolate was bitter, similar to an extremely dark chocolate had an acrid bite that needed the sweetness of the Bizcocho’s lemon filling to neutralize the pallet

 Our twenty fourth and final course was presented to each couple to be shared.
 The classic pairing of chocolates and strawberries with the now expected Chef Andres twist, a sheet of edible cocoa paper rises from the plate in an elegant mound, the paper glistening golden brown in the dim light.
 Small flakes of dehydrated strawberries were sprinkled on the paper and added a fruity tart sweetness.

 After the meal is done, the staff asks all dinners to sign a guest book and leave a note for Chef Andres to read.
 Each of us were given a special number to sign (we were diners #5351 and #5352) personalizing the experience and letting us know the fairly exclusive club we have joined by dining at é by Jose Andres.
 We were also given a wax sealed commemorative menu showing all the items we were served.

-If you are going to Las Vegas, may we recommend you staying at a VRBO rental location?
+If you are going to Las Vegas, may we recommend you staying at the Cosmopolitan?